MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 ## Limitations of organizations and teams in Viva Goals

-It is crucial to have a clear understanding of how you wish to structure your organization(s) and team(s) in Viva Goals: once set up, the structure cannot be reversed, and changing the managers involved in the Viva Goals product and your organization might be a pain.
-At present, org migration and org merging are not supported in Viva Goals.
+It's crucial to have a clear understanding of how you wish to structure your organization(s) and team(s) in Viva Goals: once set up, the structure can't be reversed, and changing the managers involved in the Viva Goals product and your organization might be a pain.
+At present, org migration and org merging aren't supported in Viva Goals.

 As an example let's assume you choose to follow the single organization approach and populate your OKRs in your Viva Goals account.
 If you decide to switch to the multiple orgs approach at a later point, you'll need to make a lot of changes on the product front: replanning your OKRs in Viva Goals, reassigning them, realigning them, and so on.
-You will also need to go through the pain of communicating these changes to all the individuals across your enterprise.
+You'll also need to go through the pain of communicating these changes to all the individuals across your enterprise.

 Another reason to carefully choose where to pivot and create orgs in Viva Goals is that you can't view other organizations' OKRs unless you're added as a member.